kabouzeid/mini-kit/docs/trainer.md

 ---

-## Why mini.trainer?
+## Why mini.trainer

-- **Lightning** takes a framework-style approach: the user defines modules and callbacks while Lightning constructs the training loop, manages distributed wrappers, and coordinates evaluation.
+- Lightning takes a framework-style approach: the user defines modules and callbacks while Lightning constructs the training loop, manages distributed wrappers, and coordinates evaluation.
 This removes boilerplate but makes it harder to diverge from the framework’s lifecycle or debug lower-level issues when the defaults do not match your setup.
-- **Hugging Face Accelerate** sits in the middle: you still write the loop, yet the library configures devices, mixed precision, and distributed collectives through helper objects.
+- Hugging Face Accelerate sits in the middle: you still write the loop, yet the library configures devices, mixed precision, and distributed collectives through helper objects.
 That consolidation keeps the API uniform across hardware, but the indirection can obscure which PyTorch primitives run at each stage.
 Debugging becomes hard, as documentation is sparse and the code is complex.
-- **mini.trainer** assumes the complementary responsibilities.
+- mini.trainer assumes the complementary responsibilities.
 You hold on to device setup, process groups, and any model wrapping, while the trainer focuses on sequencing: it builds components in the correct order, runs the step loop with accumulation and retry policies, and surfaces metrics to hooks.
 The implementation stays small enough to audit or copy when a project needs to diverge.

 ---

-## Core Concepts
+## Core concepts

-### The Training Loop
+### The training loop

 `BaseTrainer.train()` orchestrates the training process: